-To drill down into one of the movement types, simply click on the tab in the data table for which you want to view the individual activities.
-You will see a list drop-down below the data table that lists every activity.
-You can also click on the activity itself to open the customer profile in another browser tab.
+To drill down into one of the movement types, click the tab in the data table for which you want to view the individual activities.
+You will see a list appear below the data table with every activity.
+You can also click the activity itself to open the customer profile in another browser tab.

 The data table and plan filters

-When you are filtering the data to only see the MRR from a particular plan, then the MRR breakdown will only be showing in activities that resulted in a customer having a particular plan.
-For instance, if you are filtering by Plan A, and a customer contracted from Plan A to Plan B, then you will not see this activity among the Contraction MRR.
+When you filter the data to see MRR from a particular plan, the MRR breakdown only shows activities resulting in a customer having a particular plan.
+For instance, if you filter by Plan A and a customer switched from Plan A to Plan B, you would not see this activity among the Contraction MRR.

-Bear in mind that once you click on a cell for one of the new rows, we display the activities that resulted in the plan on a subscription to be changed.
+Remember that once you click on a cell for one of the new rows, ChartMogul displays the activities resulting in the plan on a subscription being changed.
 The size of the activity is not the same as the size of the subscription before the change.

 A current limitation is that MRR that entered or left the segment only includes the MRR from switches that also resulted in changes in MRR.
-If someone changed from Plan A to Plan B, but the MRR remained the same, then this will not be included in the breakdown.
+For example, if someone changed from Plan A to Plan B, but the MRR remained the same, then this will not be included in the breakdown.

 If you have payments in a currency other than your account’s primary one, then the total MRR from your subscriptions may shift depending on the exchange rate on the due date of the next payment.
-As the customer is still paying the same amount in their local currency, this is not captured as an activity, but rather on a separate row: Exchange Rate Impact.
+However, as the customer is still paying the same amount in their local currency, this is not captured as an activity but rather in the Exchange Rate Impact row.